 ADA has a long history of working with our members and conservation bodies to integrate the enhancement and conservation of wildlife with water level and flood risk management.
-Here you can find a series of guides and documents that ADA has been involved with.
+Here you can find a series of guides and documents that ADA and our members have been involved with.

 ADA worked with Natural England in 2010 to produce guidance and a template to assist Internal Drainage Boards with the production of their own Biodiversity Action Plans in 2010, which demonstrate their commitment to conserve biodiversity within their district.